 Through widespread testing and door-to-door treatment and education, the Commission was able to reduce the disease burden so that hookworm was no longer considered a public health issue by 1914

 Transmission cycle and symptoms:

-There is no direct person-to-person transmission as STH eggs need to mature in soil, and STH are therefore transmitted by parasite eggs that are passed in the feces of infected individuals.
+There is no direct person-to-person transmission as intestinal worm eggs need to mature in soil.
+Intestinal worms are therefore transmitted by parasite eggs that are passed in the feces of infected individuals.